NgiapPuoyKoh/student-resource-tool/README.md

 - Remove friction to learning by providing alerts and tips at the most appropriate checkpoints by topic
 - Provide the informaton in combination with concrete contexts for applying the concepts by adopting the apporach of experiential learning
+- Reduce the frequency of the same FAQ and related issues asked in slack so community can focus on the more important questions
+- Improve the deliveary of answers to FAQs asked in Slack

 ## Is there a specific color scheme I need to work around?